starless-sky-protocol/docs/docs/api/identities.md

 ```

 where:
-- `public_key`: the public key of who you want to see information about.
+- `public_key`: the public keys array with who you want to see information about.

 Example response: